frenda717/CKAD/Application Deployment (20%).md

         kubectl create -f redis.yaml

 6. Now change the image on this pod to redis.
 Once done, the pod should be in a running state.
-    a. manualy change the YAML file and then type:
+    a. manualy change the YAML file and then use apply command to update:

-            kubectl edit pod redis (Modify the generated pod!!) kubectl apply -f redis.yaml
+            kubectl apply -f redis.yaml
             kubectl get pods

-    """ ***Warning: Wrong Command***:
-        controlplane ~ ➜  vim redis.yaml   (Thid is not directly modify the generated pod!!!!) controlplane ~ ✖ k apply -f redis.yaml
-        Warning: resource pods/redis is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by kubectl apply. kubectl apply should only be used on resources created declaratively by either kubectl create --save-config or kubectl apply.
-The missing annotation will be patched automatically. pod/redis configured (So it produce the above warning)

-    You should use k edit pod (pod name)  ========> This can directly modify the generated pod controlplane ~ ➜  k edit pod redis pod/redis edited

     controlplane ~ ➜  k apply -f redis.yaml
     pod/redis configured

+    b. directly edit the generated pod:

+        kubectl edit pod redis (Modify the generated pod directly!!) controlplane ~ ➜  k edit pod redis pod/redis edited

     """